Gavriel770U/VBA_PYTHON_EXEC/README.md

 # VBA_PYTHON_EXEC
 VBA code that runs on .xlsm or .docm files, installs python, and executes given python code.
 ______________________________________________________________________________________________

 ## How To Use?
-Well basically the code can be used in .xlsm or .docm files as macros for workbooks, sheets, modules and etc.
+Well, basically the code can be used in .xlsm or .docm files as macros for workbooks, sheets, modules and etc.
 To execute your custom code you have to use it in the next way:
   1. The code have to work in python.
   2. The first line of the code is just like regular python.